domagojk/scalable-arhitecture/README.md

 In case multiple componets try to calculate the same property, the store driver will throw an error.

-To make it more reusable, it's also posible to define the state properties in the domain logic:
+To make it more reusable, it's also posible to define the state properties in the domain logic and pass it as arguments.

 ```javascript
 function exampleStateComponent (propName1, propName2) {